IQTLabs/VOiCES_Toolkit/indexing_utils/README.md

 * `<path_to_voices_root>` is the absolute path to the root of the voices file directory
-* `<path_to_index_location>` should be the absolute path to the directory where the index files should be location, which defaults .
+* `<path_to_index_location>` should be the absolute path to the directory where the index files should be saved which defaults `<path_to_voices_root>/references/`.

+This script should only be necessary if files have been added to or removed from the `VOiCES_devkit` and `VOiCES_release` versions of the dataset ([instructions for download](https://voices18.github.io/)).
+By default, the datasets come with these index files pre-built in `references/` directory.

 ## build_nemo_manifest.py